kartverket/kartverket.dev/docs/getting-started/techdocs.md

 ---

 ####  Prerequisites
-- Your repository exists in the [catalog](/catalog), if not see [Onboarding a new service](/docs/default/component/backstage/getting-started/using-the-catalog/).
+- Your repository exists in the [catalog](/catalog), if not contact SKVIS.
 # What is Tech Docs?

 Tech Docs is a tool for generating documentation for your service.
 It is based on [MkDocs](https://www.mkdocs.org/) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).